brson/brson.github.com/_posts/2023-03-12-move-on-llvm.md

 ## Writing an LLVM backend with Rust

 Depending on perspective,
-when you using LLVM to emit machine code for your language you are either: writing a _backend_ to your language's compiler, or writing a _frontend_ to LLVM.
+when you are using LLVM to emit machine code for your language you are either: writing a _backend_ to your language's compiler, or writing a _frontend_ to LLVM.
 I tend to think of the LLVM component being the backend of the compiler,